kumarsuresh521/python-project-5/README.md

 How To Use This

-First create local postgres database and update database credentials in settings.py file.
+First create local postgres database and update database credentials in environment file.
 Run makemigrations command "python manage.py makemigrations" & then run migrate command "python manage.py migrate"